MDExKatex (MDExKatex v0.2.1)

 # document.addEventListener("DOMContentLoaded", () => {

-# document.querySelectorAll('.katex-block').forEach(el => {
+# document.querySelectorAll('.katex-block, .katex-inline').forEach(el => {

 # const latex = el.dataset.latex;

-# if (latex) {
+# if (latex && mathStyle) {

 # katex.render(latex, el, {

-# displayMode: true,
+# displayMode: displayMode,

 # throwOnError: false,

-# trust: true
+# trust: true,

 # });